Setting Outlook 2007 to use IMAP

 Keeping your messages on our servers can be useful if you read mail two completely different ways.
 For example, if you use both Outlook and Webmail, each program will share the same Inbox and will therefore know what messages you've read.
 (If you always read mail using just a single copy of Outlook, using IMAP won't make a difference and probably isn't worth the effort.)

-You'll first need to follow the standard instructions to set up Outlook 2007, with the following two differences:
+You'll first need to follow the standard instructions to set up Outlook, with these two differences:

 1. In step 6, choose IMAP as the "Account Type" (instead of "POP3").